What IT’S LIke to volunteer with us:

 - Fill out the Volunteer Application online.

 - Create an account on this website.
 Choose the “Volunteer” role unless you represent a client agency or are already a certified outings leader.
+Click here for a short video on how to use our online resources as new volunteer.

 - Complete the Code of Ethics and Volunteer Agreement and bring the signed documents on your first ICO event.